worldbank/wb-reproducible-research-repository/reproducibility_package_checklist.md

     * Rights statement confirming that the authors had legitimate access to all data used in the manuscript

   * [ ] **Outputs used in the paper** (e.g., tables and figures) in raw form

-    * *Optional:* If the manuscript was written in LaTeX and includes `.tex`-generated outputs, include the `.tex` file(s) used to compile the manuscript (e.g., an Overleaf export or equivalent).
-This allows for easier verification of the alignment between code-generated outputs and the manuscript.

 ---